Following Jesus is not a popularity contest

 In Colossians, Paul is warning the church in Colossae not to judge one another based on ceremonial religious laws.
-The “religious” people of Paul’s day clung to Old Testament tradition and created many man-made rules to be followed to fit into the church.
-If you did not precisely follow these burdensome laws, you were judged and deemed unfit to be part of their group.
-In verses 17 and 19, Paul reminds them that it is through Jesus Christ that we find our identity, and our connection should be with God.
+Religious people in Paul’s day clung to Old Testament tradition and added many rules of their own.
+If you did not precisely follow these burdensome laws, you were unfit to be part of their group.

-- Is there a group at work, school or socially where you find yourself trying to fit in?
-In what ways might you be compromising your relationship with Christ in order to do so?
+- Is there a group at work, school, or socially where you find yourself trying to fit in?
+How might you be compromising your relationship with Jesus to do so?